 Over Under Cycling Workouts for Increasing Your FTP

-An athlete was digging into the different types of over-unders that I do and James Walsh had posted on Instagram that he was using some from the EVOQ.BIKE catalog, so I wanted to talk about different types of over under workouts that athletes are using, which are my favorite for increasing FTP, and which I love for race preparation.
+An athlete was digging into the different types of over-unders that I do and James Walsh had posted on Instagram that he was using some from the EVOQ.BIKE catalog, so I wanted to talk about different types of over under workouts that my athletes are using, which are my favorite for increasing FTP, and which I love for race preparation.
 Then we’ll help you figure out which ones you can put together so you start making the most gains from all of your hard efforts on the road, gravel, and track!

 Over under workouts, or lactate clearance workouts, are extremely beneficial for increasing FTP and there can also be a secondary benefit of getting some VO2 max training from the slow component if your heart rate elevates to 90% heart rate Max over the course of the interval.